craftingcity/The-Known-World/The Progress of Technology.md

 title: Era of the Bandit Lord
 content:

 date: c.
-050-030AF
+050-080AF
-title: Era of the Druid
+title: Era of the Alchemist
 content:

 date: c.
-000-030AF
+080-100AF
-title: Era of the Druid
+title: Era of the Diplomat
 content:
 ```